Backpropagation through Signal Temporal Logic Specifications: Infusing Logical Structure into Gradient-Based Methods: Case Studies: Using stlcg for Robotics Applications

 \subsection{Robustness-Aware Neural Networks}

-In the following examples, we demonstrate how \texttt{stlcg} can be used to make learning-based models (e.g., deep neural networks) more robust and reflect desired behaviors stemming from human-domain knowledge that can be expressed as STL specifications.
+We demonstrate via a number of small yet illustrative examples how \texttt{stlcg} can be used to make learning-based models (e.g., deep neural networks) more robust and reflective of desired behaviors stemming from human-domain knowledge.